 This course is an introduction to periodical journalism.
 It focuses on the contemporary practices, issues, and ethics of the profession.
 Students will practice extensive in-the field reporting and journalistic writing.
+(Prerequisite: Minimum grade of C- in ENG120)

 ENG 222 Journalism Practicum